MadStu/space-trucker-trading-tracker/README.md

     - [x] The Price Editor page link is displayed when I'm logged in as a superuser.
     - [x] The Price Editor page displays the list of commodity.
     - [x] The commodity list is in reverse order of the date it was last modified.
+    - [x] The Last Updated time is displayed.
+    - [x] The Last Updated time is in a readable format and not in the epoch format.
+    - [x] The Last Updated time is hidden when viewing on a smaller screen.
     - [x] Entering new prices and tapping the Edit button updates the commodity prices immediately.
     - [x] The comodity is moved to the bottom of the list and the new prices are displayed.
     - [x] A link back to home page is displayed.